WilsonHuaHung/GroupAssignments/FinalProject/other/README.txt

 2D Game Project

 **Overview
 This project is a 2D game developed using the Processing programming environment.
-The game features a player character, enemies, powerups, and shields, providing an engaging and dynamic gaming experience.
+The game features a player character, enemies, projectiles, and shields, providing an engaging and dynamic gaming experience.

 **How to Play
 *Controls:
 Use the WASD to move the player character.
 Press the designated keys (1-4) to select an element for the player character when prompted.
-Press mouse left click to shoot projectiles and the chosen element projectile type will be based on the selected element.
+Press mouse left click to shoot projectiles; the chosen element projectile type will be based on the selected element.

 **Game Mechanics:
 *Leveling Up:
-The player can level up by collecting powerups.
+The player can level up by collecting XP.
 The leveling thresholds are 200 increments of powerup count i.e level 1 you need 200, level 2 you need 400, and so on.

 *Element Selection:
 At level 2, the player can choose an element (Fire, Water, Earth, Air) by pressing the corresponding number key during the element selection menu.

 *Shield Activation:
 At level 3 and upwards, the player gains a shield upon leveling up.
-The shield can be activated and deactivated during gameplay.
+The shield is a one-time use and will disappear after getting hit.
+Level up again to gain another.

 *Collision Handling:
 Colliding with enemies without an active shield results in losing a life.
 The game ends when all lives are depleted.